chx2/Budget.io/README.md

 npm run production
 ```

-2. Replace the following values in the `env.example` file
+3. Replace the following values in the `env.example` file
-with you DB credentials:
+with your DB credentials:
 ```
 DB_CONNECTION=
 DB_HOST=